Markavian/mkv25-responsive-website/tasklist.md

 Improvements based on User Feedback
 -----------------------------------

 Improvements
 ------------
-+ Change language to represent our
++ Change language to represent our goals instead of my goals
-- Add an about page in footer - who are we, me, John Beech, and my alter-ego Markavian.
 - Add markdown support to load in text from templates
 - Use DOM formatter to prettify tabbing in XML
 - Add copyright line to banner photo